 Search engines typically rank websites with ample traffic on the first search result page.
 Websites that are presented on the first search result page tend to have higher traffic.
 This can present a frustrating conundrum for a new website trying to place higher within search results.
 Encouraging customers to visit a website through marketing, social media, or online advertising can help increase traffic and overall search engine ranking.

 How customers are visiting a website is also a critical factor.
-Google is now promoting websites that are optimized for mobile device access and downgrading websites that do not have this feature.
+In searches on mobile devices, Google is now promoting websites that are optimized for mobile browsers and downgrading websites that do not utilize responsiveness.
 Learn more about Mobile Optimization.

-Having a website featured on social media, Google + listings, reputable online directories, and partner business websites is very valuable.
-Search engines see these links as recommendations from other entities and will in turn provide better search results.
+Having a website featured on social media, Google My Business listings, reputable online directories, and partner business websites is very valuable.
+Search engines see these links as recommendations from other entities and will in turn provide better search results as well as additional traffic.
 However, we must stress that incoming links need to appear on REPUTABLE websites and resources only.

 Every company needs a website in order to be seen by an increasingly mobile and web-savvy generation, but the website also needs to be optimized for search engines in order to rank high and drive traffic.
 Contact Image Management today to schedule a no obligation consultation for a search engine-optimized, custom branded website for your company.